j0k3r/EnhanceFoursquareSU/README.md

 # Enhance Foursquare SU

-**EnhanceFoursquareSU** is a very lightweight Chrome extension that make some improvement to the Foursquare SU interface.
+**EnhanceFoursquareSU** is a very lightweight Chrome extension that makes some improvement to the Foursquare SU interface.

 ## Enhancement